How to Write a Research Design – Guide with Examples

 Use of the correct data and statistical analysis technique is necessary for the validity of your research.
 Therefore, you need to be certain about the data type that would best address the research problem.
 Choosing an appropriate analysis method is the final step for the research design.
 It can be split into two main categories;

 The quantitative data analysis technique involves analyzing the numerical data with the help of different applications such as; SPSS, STATA, Excel, origin lab, etc.

 This data analysis strategy tests different variables such as spectrum, frequencies, averages, and more.
-The research question and the hypothesis must be clearly established to identify the variables for testing.
+The research question and the hypothesis must be established to identify the variables for testing.

 Qualitative data analysis of figures, themes, and words allows for flexibility and the researcher’s subjective opinions.
-This means that the researcher’s primary focus will be on interpreting patterns, tendencies, and accounts and understanding the implications and social framework.
+This means that the researcher’s primary focus will be interpreting patterns, tendencies, and accounts and understanding the implications and social framework.

 You should be clear about your research objectives before starting to analyze the data.
 For example, you should ask yourself whether you need to explain respondents’ experiences and insights or do you also need to evaluate their responses with reference to a certain social framework.

 The research design is an important component of a research proposal because it plans the project’s execution.
 You can share it with the supervisor, who would evaluate the feasibility and capacity of the results and conclusion.